CroPo/roguelike-tutorial-2018/part_3/README.md

 I got the room generation loot wrong at some point, so I worked around it on myself, and, somehow, it seems to work.

 No further problems were encountered

+### Conclusion

+Yes, this part of the tutorial went pretty well for me.
+Nothing more to say here.